yunusey/nvim-batman/README.md

 ```
 Please press Enter.
 I don't know what the problem is yet, but I know that it's not an important error, at all.

+PS: This error is solved with [this commit](https://github.com/yunusey/nvim-batman/commit/dce52746d0c1206ba0a2495974b6e60640e54597).
+If this error is still occurs, please don't hesitate to create an issue.

 # Contribution
 If you'd like to improve the nvim-batman, I'd appreciate it.
 Please feel free to ask questions.
 And, please consider answering issues and errors.